 Marketing to young female wine drinkers

-In fact, if you look at any list of top Chinese KOLs for the wine industry, many of the influencers will be female.
+If you look at any list of top Chinese KOLs for the wine industry, many of the influencers will be female.
 And this has opened up more opportunities than ever before to market to women in new ways that might not have been possible just five years ago.

 One popular marketing approach, of course, is to emphasize how wine can be part of an upscale, sophisticated lifestyle.
 This builds on the notion that wine and wine education is really part of demonstrating social cachet.
-If you want to show that you are not just successful, but also sophisticated, the wine is one way to do this.
+If you want to show that you are not just successful, but also sophisticated, wine is one way to do this.
 A variant of this approach involves marketing wine as part of a modern, Western lifestyle.
 In order to show that you are truly upwardly mobile, it’s important to surround yourself with Western luxury good and drink exotic wines from around the world.

 Interestingly, marketing based around accentuating the perceived health benefits of wine has also been very successful when it comes to female millennial drinkers.
 In survey after survey, perceived health benefits rank as the No. 1 attribute of wine for women, even ahead of factors like the taste.
-In many ways, this is a reflection of the fact that the colour red has always been associated with health, success and prosperity.
+In many ways, this is a reflection of the fact that the color red has always been associated with health, success, and prosperity.
 Thus, drinking red wine is one way to become healthier.
 Plus, when compared to the alternative – drinking high-proof Chinese grain alcohol called baijiu – it’s easy to see why wine is perceived as being healthier.

-Recently, the wine has been marketed to women in a way that emphasizes “fruitier” and “sweeter” styles.
+Recently, wine has been marketed to women in a way that emphasizes “fruitier” and “sweeter” styles.
 This is a reflection of the fact that many Chinese housewives now shop for wine at supermarkets.
 This has opened the door for new wine styles, such as Marlborough Sauvignon Blanc, that are lighter than traditional red wine styles like Bordeaux.
 New Zealand winemakers, for example, are hopeful that, as more Chinese women shop for wine in supermarkets, they will pick up a bottle of Marlborough Sauvignon Blanc on a regular basis.

-Clearly, the wine market in China is changing and evolving.
+The wine market in China is changing and evolving.
 And leading this change are young female millennial drinkers, including a growing number of Chinese housewives who are now buying white wines and learning about new wine styles via social media.